Frequently Asked Questions

 Your sales team says you're the enterprise leader.
 ChatGPT says you're best for mid-market.
 Who's right?
 More importantly, who do buyers believe?

-Aligning internal messaging with LLM perception—or deliberately working to shift LLM perception—becomes a critical product marketing function.
+Aligning internal messaging with LLM perception, or deliberately working to shift LLM perception, becomes a core product marketing function.

 If exec teams are going to obsess over it anyway, make it measurable: